 To speak with a Wake County white collar crimes attorney about your case, contact us today at 919-481-0011.
 Our attorneys are available 24 hours a day, seven days a week and will travel to you, if necessary.
 Hablamos español.

 Cary, Apex, Raleigh, North Carolina criminal defense attorney

 McCoppin & Associates, Attorneys at Law, P.A., represents people charged with felony offenses throughout all of North Carolina’s State and Federal Courts.
 Mr. McCoppin also represents people charged with misdemeanor crimes in Wake County including North Carolina, Cary, Morrisville, Apex, Garner, Wake Forest, Rolesville, Wendell, Zebulon, Fuquay Varina and Holly Springs.

 If you or a loved one has been accused of committing a crime, don’t hesitate to contact McCoppin & Associates, Attorneys at Law, P.A.
 You’re guaranteed personalized and professional representation from beginning to end, from an attorney certified as a criminal law specialist by the North Carolina State Bar.
 Mr. McCoppin will personally appear with you in court at each stage of your case.

 The officers and prosecutors are trying to convict you.
 They will use everything you say against you in court.
 The only person you can speak to confidentially is your lawyer.
-Attorney McCoppin can help you fight your charges to protect your freedom and your record.
+As a Raleigh criminal lawyer, McCoppin can help you fight your charges to protect your freedom and your record.

 Please contact Andrew McCoppin for a free consultation by calling 919-481-0011 or filling out this convenient online contact form.
 Don’t take chances with your future—obtain the services of McCoppin & Associates, Attorneys at Law, P.A., today.